Dr Kenneth Y. Wertheim

 Our MSc degree programme in artificial intelligence and data science includes a dissertation project.
 Throughout the academic year, I propose and/or supervise these projects.
 Sometimes, our students design their own projects.
 Sometimes, we collaborate with external partners.

-My students and I have developed applications of artificial intelligence in areas such as healthcare, sport science, platelet proteomics, cancer transcriptomics, fintech, medical image classification, patient record classification, retrieval-augmented generation, optical character recognition, image captioning, multimodal sentiment analysis, dysarthric speech recognition, and optimisation.
+My students and I have developed applications of artificial intelligence in areas such as medical image classification, patient record classification, dysarthric speech recognition, sport science, game development, fintech, optical character recognition, image captioning, multimodal sentiment analysis, retrieval-augmented generation, and optimisation.

 In the summer trimester of 2023, I supervised 14 projects, including collaborative projects with the Academic Vascular Surgical Unit (AVSU) of Hull Royal Infirmary, a tertiary teaching hospital run by an NHS hospital trust.
 Enoch Appiah built an image processing pipeline and a CNN-LSTM model to digitise handwritten clinical notes.
 He won the Best MSc Research Project Prize.
 Folakemi Fatiregun built an AI system to allocate hospital beds.
 Partly on the strength of her impressive dissertation, she secured a full-time position as an information analyst at the same NHS trust.